 As noted earlier, there are also several other parties, whose popularity waxes and wanes in accordance with the political climate in the country, and some of which last only a few years, while others have been around for decades.
 An example of the latter is the D66, a progressive liberal party that was founded in 1966 and which has fruitlessly been campaigning for the introduction of the district system and the election of mayors.
-Having gone from three to 12 seats between 2006 and 2010, the party went to 19 seats in the 2017 elections, so that it appears to have regained the confidence of the voters.
-The other smaller parties that can be found in Parliament are GroenLinks, the fundamentalist protestant parties SGP and ChristenUnie, and the Partij voor de Dieren (PvdD, or Party for Animals).
+Having gone from three to 12 seats between 2006 and 2010, the party went to 19 seats in the 2017 elections, after apparently regaining the confidence of the voters.
+The other smaller parties that can be found in Parliament are GroenLinks, the fundamentalist protestant parties SGP and ChristenUnie (with its five parliamentary members now part of the coalition), and the Partij voor de Dieren (PvdD, or Party for Animals).